 Be nice.
 Or else.

-Web Design Writer @ inspectelement.com Joined almost 5 years ago via an invitation from Cesar F.
+Web Design Writer @ inspectelement.com Joined about 5 years ago via an invitation from Cesar F.

 I like this approach.
 Start with trying something small, and if that doesn't work, proceed to the next biggest thing on the list.
 I imagine over time, you probably will know when you're struggling so much you can skip to step 3 immediately and go out for a walk as you get more in tune with different levels of creative block.